-The great wildebeest migration is considered one of the new seven wonders of the world and that’s for a good reason.
+The great migration of Serengeti - Maasai Mara is considered one of the new seven wonders of the world and that’s for a good reason.
 For nature enthusiasts, it is a sight you cannot afford to miss as you fly over 1.5 million Wildebeest along with Zebras and Gazelles trekking over 600 km across the Serengeti and part of Mara.

 It is the largest mammalian movement in the world as the animals migrate in search of greener pastures and water.
 It is purely on instinct that these animals know which path to take to reach their destination with speculation being that they follow the growth of new grass and the rains.
 The migration can be said to be in response to the weather patterns.